Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/index.md

 A <span class="noun" lang="ja-Latn">Kyōto</span> manufacturer, only has one deck that I know of:

 * <span lang="ja">近代花</span> (<span lang="ja-Latn">kindaibana</span>, ‘modern flowers’)

+### Alaska playing cards

+Alaska was a playing-card company that also manufactured some hana-trump decks.
+I know of nothing else about them.

+{% image
+    noborder=true
+    size="wide"
+    alt=""
+    src='alaska.jpg'
+    %}
+The five brights of Alaska’s hana-trump deck.
+{% imageEnd %}

 ## Unknown